Watering

 1. 1

 Check the soil moisture immediately.
-Dry = water now.
-Wet = investigate the roots before adding any more water.
+Dry soil means water now; wet or heavy soil means investigate the roots before adding any more water.

 2. 2

-For dehydration: water thoroughly and observe over the next several hours.
+For dehydration: water thoroughly until it runs through the drainage holes, then observe over the next several hours.
 Recovery within 12 hours confirms underwatering as the cause.

 3. 3